Possession of a Weapon During the Commission of a Drug Crime Lawyer in NJ

 Nevertheless, the statute does not prohibit the prosecutor from dismissing the charge.
 Moreover, it certainly does not forbid the Court from dismissing a violation of N.J.S.A.
 2C:39-4.1 if a motion is filed by the Defense.
 Thus, if you are facing a drug and gun charge, it is vital that this particular offense be dismissed so you are not subjected to its harsh and mandatory sentencing provision.

 If you or someone you know is facing charges for possessing firearms or other weapons during the commission of a drug crime in New Jersey, the necessity for a knowledgeable and skilled defense lawyer representing you cannot be overstated.
 Quite frankly, years and often decades of imprisonment are on the line should the case not go your way.
-At The Tormey Law Firm, our attorneys have garnered invaluable experience defending clients charged with a vast array of offenses involving drugs and guns in courts across New Jersey.
+At The Tormey Law Firm, our attorneys have garnered invaluable experience defending clients charged with drugs and guns offenses in towns across New Jersey, including in East Rutherford, Parsippany, Brick, Holmdel, Somerville, Cranford, and North Bergen.
 Contact our law firm now at (201)-614-2474 for immediate assistance.
 Consultations are free and a member of our team is available now to provide specific answers to your questions and further guidance.